Best Inflatable Kayaks of 2025

 While the material can withstand some wild run-ins, it’s best to use this boat in lakes, calm rivers, and while touring.
 Added features like front & rear spray skirts, drop stitch technology (which allows for higher inflation and pressure), and adjustable footrests all go into the heftier price on this boat.

-Several reviews across multiple platforms reported that the FlexBrace adjustable footrest was very difficult to get into place.
+Another downside on this kayak is that the FlexBrace adjustable footrest was very difficult to get into place.

 Compare Prices On The Sea Eagle Razorlite 393RL